Project updates

 Public Researchers are now over halfway through their data analysis.
 We held our second in-person meeting in March in which the group started exploring themes within the data.

-The PhD is funded by the National Institute for Health and Care Research Applied Research Collaboration North East and North Cumbria, as part of their inequalities and marginalised communities theme, in collaboration with Newcastle University's Population Health Sciences Institute.
+The PhD was funded by the National Institute for Health and Care Research (NIHR) Applied Research Collaboration (ARC) North East and North Cumbria (NENC) (NIHR200173).
+The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.